ynshung/better-yt-shorts/README.md

 ## 🙌 Version 3 is in Beta!
 Test out the latest version at the [v3 branch](https://github.com/ynshung/better-yt-shorts/tree/v3).
 Simply clone the repository, install the dependencies, start development mode and load the `dist` folder unpackaged.
 Feel free to leave or report any bugs, suggestion or improvement for this version.
 Your help is greatly appreciated!

+Special thanks to [Adam Suth](https://github.com/adsuth) for the development of the project!

 ## Features
 * **Progress bar** at the bottom with time and duration
 * **Seeking** 5 seconds backward and forward with arrow keys